klown/personal-data-server/src/database/README.md

 ## Shut Down

-When you wish to shut down the cluster, use the `stop` script:
+When you wish to shut down the database and its container, use the `stop`
+script:

 ```console
 stopDockerPostgres.sh